|Last Quarterly Update:||8/25/2014|

 PRODUCTS, OPERATIONS & TECHNOLOGY

 Major products are hair cutting, hair coloring, nail care, skin care, and merchandise sales.
 A typical salon offers haircutting and styling, coloring, shampooing, and permanents.
-Some salons also offer nail care, facial treatments, makeup, bikini waxing, massage, tanning, and other types of spa treatments, but the lower volume of demand for such specialty ...
+Some salons also offer nail care, facial treatments, makeup, bikini waxing, massage, tanning, and other types of spa treatments, but the lower volume of demand for such ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options